Lane charts course of continued collective activism for NACDS

 Lake and Panzer were introduced by David Pothast, Johnson & Johnson’s chief customer officer, who also began the program by outlining the importance of transformation in business to stay competitive.

-Attendees also heard from former Speaker of the House Paul Ryan, who discussed the areas that exist for compromise in politics, even as most Americans increasingly hear about polarization.
+Attendees also heard from former Speaker of the House Paul Ryan.